psychemedia/storytelling-notes/stories-n-harp/mabinogion-2-branwens-lament.md

 __And so the house was built.__

 `[VERSE 7 (JC)]`
-*"The girl’s released, her young son is free now*
+*"The girl's released, her young son is free now*
 *A house is built for Bedigeidfran the crow*
 *Yet Branwen feels, unease within her*
 *When will it be, that our future we'll know*